 1) Swelling: can last up to 3 months.
 This can be eased by using RICE therapy, a combination of appropriate rest, ice therapy, elevation and tubigrip compression bandage – visit the RICE section to find out more

-2) Difficulty Kneeling: Kneeling often causes pain after ACL surgery initially, but with gradual progression through use of a cushion, then carpet, then hard floor, this usually improves
+2) Difficulty Kneeling: Kneeling often causes pain after surgery initially, but with gradual progression through use of a cushion, then carpet, then hard floor, this usually improves

 3) Bruising: Bruising often appears down to the heel (usually on the inner side) and can last 4-6 weeks.
 It can make the lower leg very tender.
 Keeping the leg elevated can help with this

 4) Numbness: Numbness around the scars is common due to damage to the small nerves around the knee from the incisions.
 It usually settles down after a few months, but occasionally it can persist long term.
 Numbness does not usually cause any functional problems.